-There were also four children in my dad's family, who were close in age like mine.
+There were also four children in my dad's family

 One of my aunts had asked what the age difference was between my oldest and the youngest.